rjiang03/H-SCL/README.md

 ## Acknowledgements
 This code is a modified version of the HCL implementation by [Josh/HCL](https://github.com/joshr17/HCL).
-Part of this code is inspired by [leftthomas/SimCLR](https://github.com/leftthomas/SimCLR), by [Josh/HCL](https://github.com/joshr17/HCL), and by [fanyun-sun/InfoGraph](https://github.com/fanyun-sun/InfoGraph).
+Part of this code is inspired by [leftthomas/SimCLR](https://github.com/leftthomas/SimCLR) and by [Josh/HCL](https://github.com/joshr17/HCL).